How do you use the follower contract?

-Example A: A brand decides to increase their Facebook audience quickly, so they focus on paid ads for free giveaways and sweepstakes.
+Example A: A brand quickly increases its Facebook audience, focusing on paid ads for free giveaways and sweepstakes.
 This strategy attracts a critical mass of people expecting free stuff.

-Example B: A brand decides to focus on growing their reach on social media platforms, so they allocate their entire budget on acquiring new followers.
+Example B: A brand decides to focus on growing its reach on social media platforms, so they allocate its entire budget to acquiring new followers.

 The result?
 When all these followers discover that the brand has allocated exactly 0% budget to existing fans, they’ll ignore the brand.

-Example C: A brand decides to apply a variety of digital campaigns where each initiative is attracting different types of followers.
+Example C: A brand decides to apply a variety of digital campaigns where each initiative attracts different types of followers.
 The brand “succeeds” in building a community of people all expecting different things.